Ministry of Health Singapore. All Rights Reserved.

 Strength training is defined as physical activity that improves muscular fitness by exercising your muscles against external resistance.
 Regular training is needed to help increase, maintain and reduce the loss of muscle mass — which occurs naturally as we age.

 “Anyone who exercises should adopt a strength training programme to strengthen muscles for their everyday life.
-I believe the simplest of all movements should be achievable, such as jumping a far distance, moving a heavy dead weight and pulling yourself over a wall,” says Lewis Chua, a weightlifting athlete who represented Singapore at the 2014 Commonwealth Games.
+I believe the simplest of all movements should be achievable, such as jumping a far distance, moving heavy dead weight and pulling yourself over a wall,” says Lewis Chua, a weightlifting athlete who represented Singapore at the 2014 Commonwealth Games.

 Chua, who owns functional gym Solitude of Strength, adds, “Strength training is the new anti-ageing formula … because it strengthens and keeps joints healthy, [and promotes] a full range of mobility.”